 Select a few herbs which grow well together.
 Here are 3 good combinations for beginners that will grow well together in the same planter.

 - Mediterranean Herb Planter: Sweet Basil, Rosemary & Thyme

 - Salad Herb Planter: Chives, Arugula & Dill

 - Mid-Eastern Herb Planter: Cilantro, Parsley & Thyme

-You can also purchase an herb garden kit which comes with everything you need to create your own herb garden.
-The pretty kit to the right is made from bamboo – one of the earth’s most renewable resources.
+You can also purchase an herb garden kit that comes with everything you need to create your own herb garden.

 Are you a Beginner & not sure how to get started?